roystondias/Movies-DB-project/README.md

 ## Breif Description

-In this project we will try to use the movies DB API to fetch the data and display it on the front end.
+In this project we will try to use the movies DB API to fetch most popular movies and display it on the front end.

-if someone clicks on the button then the movies which contain the genre should be displayed on the screen rest should be ignored.
+We use Bootstrap 5 to display the data fetched from API on the frontend.

+Note:
+1)use npm install.
+2)use npm install @mui/icons-material.

+Demo link: